 TIME OFF FROM GOOD BEHAVIOR is a vibrant novel that resonates with tears, laughter and choices of the heart.
 Susan Sussman has forged a funny, warm and daring exploration of a delightful couple's most challenging journey—to discover a new horizon for their love and happiness.

 BUY IT NOW

-Molly’s love of storytelling — catapulting audiences through worlds of wonder and terror, mysticism and magic — has helped her survive some difficult times.
+Molly’s love of storytelling — catapulting audiences through worlds of wonder, mysticism and magic — has helped her survive some difficult times.
 At the moment she is a student with two things on her mind: to finish her dissertation on “Cautionary Tales of Chicago Immigrants” and to succeed in carrying a baby full-term.
 Centering her chaotic world is her stable marriage to Matthew, counselor at the town’s community centre.